sorinboia/nginx-experience-aws/guide/5ingress.md

 </pre>
 </details>

-12. Now when you try to browse to the Arcadia website with http you will be automatically redirected to https.
+12. Browse to the Arcadia website with http and you will be automatically redirected to https.
-Also, if you look at the Nginx dashboard you can observe that Nginx has started monitoring the pods.
+Look at the Nginx dashboard and observe that Nginx has started monitoring the pods.

-Our next step in the application journey will be to speed up application performance and enable caching.
+Speed up application performance and enable caching.

 13. Create a new file `nginx-config.yaml` that reflects the bellow configuration and apply it.
 We are telling Nginx to create a caching entity that will be used by our Ingress.